Paxian-Pi/linc_ride_share/README.md

 Build Instructions:
 1. Clone the repository
+2. Add you valid Google API Key
-2. Sync the Gradle
+3. Sync the Gradle
-3. Connect you device and run the app
+4. Connect you device and run the app

 App Instructions:
 1. Launch the app